imba-tjd/qrsend/README.md

 ## Won't fix

 * In memory zip.
 The logic difference is too large. http.server works by reading local files.
 And according to the docs, ZipFile only accept path-like-obj now rather than file-like-obj in Py2, let alone make_archive.

+## TODO

+* In order to fix high resources consumption when resuming from large files, I ignored `end_byte` and let the client to guarantee not to excessive read.
+I have tested that curl and FF works.
+I tried to use `source.truncate()` but it turns out an `io.UnsupportedOperation`.
+A better way needs to be find in the future.